 This year I wanted to actually have a white Christmas and that wasn’t bound to happen in my Northern California town.
 It hasn’t snowed here in over ten years and when it did it was a slight sprinkle more than a flurry.
 The answer?
 Road trip.
 Christmas in Yosemite Valley would surely bring me the adventurous snowy holiday I was seeking while still keeping me warm in a lodge whilst drinking Hot Toddys.

-Yosemite Valley is the centerpiece of Yosemite National Park in California with grand waterfalls, flowing creeks, picturesque hiking and monumental granite cliffs.
+Yosemite Valley is the centerpiece of Yosemite National Park in Northern California with grand waterfalls, flowing creeks, picturesque hiking and monumental granite cliffs.

 Though Yosemite Valley is only a four hour drive from my home in Petaluma, we drove for 3 1/2 hours without even a hint of snow.
 Not even one flake.
 And I wondered if my new snow boots would be worthless.
 Which was upsetting because they were cute.
 But, in the last half hour, as we gained elevation, there was the slightest evidence of a white Christmas in Yosemite, a snowy patch on the ground.
 And ten minutes later, we were turning on the 4wd while windshield wiping away ginormous snowflakes.
 Ah.
 Success.